Afghan govt holds talks with Taliban in Kabul on prisoner swap - France 24

 Washington signed a deal with the Taliban in late February that promised the withdrawal of US and foreign troops from Afghanistan by July next year, provided the Taliban start talks with Kabul and adhere to other guarantees.

-The imbalance is one of many aspects of the agreement that observers say gives the Taliban the better bargain.
+The imbalance is one of many aspects of the agreement that observers say give the Taliban the better bargain.

-The swap was supposed to have taken place by March 10, at which point peace talks between the Taliban and the government were meant to begin.
+The swap was supposed to have taken place by March 10, at which point peace talks between the Taliban and the government were meant to have begun.

-But Kabul has been gripped by fresh political bickering and infighting and the prisoner release issue was delayed.
+But Kabul has been gripped by fresh political bickering and infighting, and the prisoner release was delayed.

-The security situation has deteriorated in the meantime, with a series of Taliban attacks killing at least 20 members of Afghan security forces on Sunday.
+The security situation has deteriorated, with a series of Taliban attacks killing at least 20 Afghan security force personnel on Sunday.

-And on Wednesday, a roadside bomb killed at least seven civilians including six children in southern Helmand province, which authorities blamed on the Taliban.
+And on Wednesday, a roadside bomb killed at least seven civilians including six children in southern Helmand province.
+Authorities blamed the blast on the Taliban.

 © 2020 AFP